 5 Ways to Improve Employee Productivity

 Employee productivity could be the biggest variable in whether your business thrives or struggles.
-Yet according to a recent survey reported in Forbes, a staggering 89% of employees waste time on the job.
-Sixty-two percent of employees said they wasted between 30 minutes and one hour; 26% wasted two or more hours.
+Yet according to a recent survey reported in Forbes, a staggering 89 percent of employees waste time on the job.
+Sixty-two percent of employees said they wasted between 30 minutes and one hour; 26 percent wasted two or more hours.
 One study estimated that the annual costs to U.S. employers may add up to $134 billion annually because of such distractions.
 Here's a closer look at how employees commonly waste time and how businesses can help prevent these distractions.

 While it's important — and often legally mandated — that workers get adequate breaks for lunch, to use the bathroom, and take a breather during the workday, time wasting goes well beyond these dedicated blocks.
 Inc. found that the top causes of wasting time include: